Kalvium-Program/lab-js-project-14-superwars-oops/readme.md

 ### Progression 3: The Superwar

 To begin the war there should be players, we can generate players by creating an object for the class `Superwars`, which should use `map` array method to loop through passed constant and _return `Player` Objects_.

+**NOTE:** Once you are done with Progression 3 -> you can uncomment "window.onload" section (last 3 lines of the file) - to see the output on the webpage.
+Keep in mind that if you uncomment it before defining superwars correctly, your test page won't load.

 ## Expected Output